elabraha/redis_streams_eliana_abraham/readme.md

 You can do that by clicking where you would normally clone a repo and then going over to the codespaces tab.

-Click the codespace I've already created `ubiquitous space giggle`.
+Click the codespace I've already created ~`ubiquitous space giggle`~ I had to make another one I don't know why it doesn't update `legendary memory`.

 If you need to clear before hand run
 `make clean`